hbiede/portfolio/content/projects/Advent-of-Code-2019.md

 - name: GitHub
   link: https://github.com/hbiede/AoC-2019
 summary: Advent of Code Solutions for 2019
-description: My solutions for the 2019 version of Advent of Code.
-This was my first year doing Advent of Code, I used it as an opportunity to learn Go(lang).
 tags: [Golang]
 ---

+My solutions for the 2019 version of Advent of Code.
+This was my first year doing Advent of Code, I used it as an opportunity to learn Go(lang).